 You may also want to look at the Highway Code so that the rules aren’t new to you when you first get in the driver’s seat.
 There are plenty of cheap second-hand copies of the Highway Code online, and there are some great apps out there that help you to learn and put your knowledge into practice with quizzes and tests.
-Some software packages even offer virtual driving experiences with a hazard perception section, meaning that you can get a better idea of what sort of hazards you could expect with day-to-day driving.

 It’s also important to note that you may be able to get help with the cost of lessons through a Motability Charitable Grant.

 If you need inspiration or you’re doubting yourself as a driver, then check out Julia Malkin – a qualified driving instructor with autism.